Vyral/kody-watts/_posts/2018-12-17-make-it-a-priority-to-test-your-home-for-radon.md

 Radon is a gaseous substance that forms in the earth and can infiltrate the foundation of a home.
 It’s very dangerous and is currently the No. 2 leading cause of lung cancer in the U.S.&nbsp;

-**Due to its colorless and gasless nature, many homeowners aren’t even aware of it when radon gas happens to be in their home.** The EPA estimates that one in every 15 homes in the U.S. has elevated levels of radon gas.
+**Due to its colorless and odorless nature, many homeowners aren’t even aware that radon gas happens to be in their home.** The EPA estimates that 1 in every 15 homes in the U.S. have elevated levels of radon gas.
 I can speak from experience as I recently had my home tested, and the levels were high enough that it warranted having a mitigation system installed.
 To preserve the health and safety of you and your family, **it’s important to have your home tested for the presence of radon.**

 {% include pullquote.html %}&nbsp;

-For more information about how to get your home tested and to be pointed in the direction of some services that do this, reach out and give me a call.
+For more information about how to get your home tested and to be pointed in the direction of some services pros that do this, reach out and give me a call.
 I’d be happy to help!&nbsp;